mvp3/DejaView/README.md

 Visual Studio Community 2019

 #### Tested On
-Microsoft Word for Microsoft Office 365 MSO (16.0.13628.20234) 64-bit
+Microsoft Word for Microsoft Office 365 MSO (16.0.16026.20002) 64-bit

 ## Certificate Information
-Deja View is signed with a standard SHA256RSA certificate.
+Deja View is signed with a standard SHA256RSA certificate issued by Sectigo Public Code Signing CA R36.
+It is valid from 1/31/2023 to 2/1/2024.
-But the certificate authority (CA) root certificate used is not trusted by default because it is not in the Trusted Root Certification Authorities store.

-This is entirely a financial matter.
-If there is support for the project I would be happy to purchase a trusted signing certificate from a public CA.
+If there is no support for the project I will be forced to resort to an untrusted self-signed certificate.

-The present CA Root certificate is issued by [TBC CA](https://trinitybiblechurch.org/TBC-root-authority.crt)

 ## Support
 Extremely limited support will be offered at this time.